conditw/pdsnd_github/README.md

 Bikeshare Git Project.

 ### Description
 This project explores Bikeshare data in New York City.
+It looks at the age of users.

 ### Files used
 It uses an R Script file because I took the R programming class and a CSV file.